nirkoren/devopscon_backup24/README.md

-# Welcome to DevOpsCon CI/CD demo repo
+# Welcome to my own fork of DevOpsCon CI/CD demo repo
 ## This repository contains basic Maven project with Hello-World war file
 In order to make it work, please follow the instructions below: